All Episodes

 But I don't know that it's sea ice.

-But if polar bears can live in the central park, I'm not suggesting that they do it.
+But if polar bears can live in the Central Park Zoo, I'm not suggesting that they do it.

-But it's like saying the spotted owl can only live in old growth trees when you find a couple of nests in a red Kmart sign.
+But it's like saying the spotted owl can only live in old-growth trees when you find a couple of nests and a red Kmart sign.

 The idea they can only live on polar ice.